-In the 1978 revision of the Stancard Report of Fetal Death, total-birth order is calculated from four items on pregnancy history: Number of previous live births, now living; number of previous live births, now dead, number of other terminations before 20 weeks; and number of other terminations after 20 weeks.
+In the 1978 revision of the Standard Report of Fetal Death, total-birth order is calculated from four items on pregnancy history: Number of previous live births, now living; number of previous live births, now dead; number of other terminations before 20 weeks; and number of other terminations after 20 weeks.

 All registration areas use the two standard items pertaining to the number of previous live births.
-Thirty areas use the two standard items pertaining to the number of "other terminations" before and after 20 weeks gestation; 4 report "other terminations" of 20 weeks or more, 14 do not differentiate "other terminations" by gestational age; 6 areas use other criteria for differentiating spontaneous and induced terminations, and 1 area reports "other terminations" before and after 16 weeks gestation.
-Total-birth order for all areas is calculated from the sum of available information Thus, information on total-birth order may not be completely comparable among the registration areas
+Most areas use the two standard items pertaining to the number of "other terminations" before and after 20 weeks' gestation, but some areas use other criteria.
+Total-birth order for all areas is calculated from the sum of available information.
+Thus, information on total-birth order may not be completely comparable among the registration areas.

 Marital status-Table 3-4 shows fetal deaths and fetaldeath ratios by mother's marital status.
-States excluded from this table are as follows California, Connecticut, Maryland, Michigan, Montana, New York (including New York City), Ohio.
-Texas, and Vermont Because live births comprise the denominator of the ratio, marital status must also be reported for mothers of live births.
-Starting in 1980, marital status of the mother of the live birth was inferred for States that did not report it on the birth certificate.
+States excluded from this table are as follows: California, Connecticut, Maryland, Michigan, Montana, New York (including New York City), Ohio, Texas, and Vermont.
+Because live births comprise the denominator of the ratio, marital status must also be reported for mothers of live births.
+Marital status of the mother of the live birth is inferred for States that did not report it on the birth certificate.